-- Plan how it will spend any "onetime" unanticipated revenue, allocating it strategically and prudently between: - o The restoration of any shortfall to ending fund balances, - o Currently unfunded projects in the strategic plan, and/or - o Holding some or all of it in reserve during financially volatile periods.
+- Plan how it will spend any "onetime" unanticipated revenue, allocating it strategically and prudently between: - The restoration of any shortfall to ending fund balances, - o Currently unfunded projects in the strategic plan, and/or - Holding some or all of it in reserve during financially volatile periods.

-Consistent with this policy the college did not spend "one time" funds for recurring purposes during fiscal year 2013-14.
-For 2014-15, the board has approved spending of one time funds for Financial Aid default management and workforce development.
+Consistent with this policy the college did not spend "one time" funds for recurring purposes during fiscal year 2015-16.